 The Viewing Station (VX51) provides a plug-and-play solution to stream multiple camera feeds simultaneously on a display, with zero local configuration needed.
-It is a dedicated, admin managed device and supports up to 36 camera feeds per page (up to 5 pages) with ultra-low latency, crisp video playback, and customizable layouts.
+It is a dedicated, admin managed device and supports up to 36 camera feeds per page (up to 5 pages) with customizable layouts.
 Built on the powerful Mac mini platform, the Viewing Station is the platform of choice for customers with mission-critical real-time viewing requirements.

 Installing your Verkada VX51

 The Viewing Station comes with an HDMI cable, power cord, and setup guide.
 The only thing you will need to provide is the ethernet cable.